-When a fire is detected on your boat, the alarm will sound and set off the Halon bottle.
-This relay will shut down the engines, the blowers, and the generator.
+When a fire is detected on your boat, the alarm will sound and set off the fire extinguishing bottle.
+This relay will shut down the engines, and the blower.
 To reset the system, activate the reset switch on the monitor at the helm.
 See Fig. 7.9.